awvalenti/fugaescorregadia/README.md

 different case.
 It's a very old project of mine and its future is to be decided.
 You're free to look at the code in the meantime.
 It might eventually become fully open-source, anyway.</dd>

+<dt>What's up with all those functions?
+Where are the classes?</dt>
+<dd>I'm coding in a functional programming fashion, with immutability and
+all that stuff.
+I'm trying not to create any classes, to see in practice what the result will look like.
+Dependency injection, in that context, seems to be getting unwieldy sometimes.
+I might end up creating some classes.
+Immutability, however, is doing fine and should be kept.</dd>

 <dt>Can I ask you some other question?</dt>
 <dd>Sure!
 Please